niklasschoch/niklasschoch.github.io/_pages/policy.md

 author_profile: true
 ---

-Here is a selection of policy reports and briefs I have contributed to.

 {% assign policies = site.policy | sort: "date" | reverse %}
 <ul>
 {% for item in policies %}